-✅ Hot stamping dies: What they are and how they are made
+✅ Hot stamping clichés: what they are and how they are produced

-Hot stamping dies are relief-engraved plates used to transfer designs, logos, or text onto various materials through heat and pressure.
-These essential tools are used for graphic enhancement on surfaces such as paper, leather, plastic, wood, or synthetic fabrics.
+Hot stamping clichés are relief engraved matrices used to transfer designs, logos or writing onto different materials through heat and pressure.
+These are fundamental tools for graphic finishing on surfaces such as paper, leather, plastic, wood or synthetic fabrics.

-- Brass: Excellent thermal conductivity, durable, and precise.
-Ideal for high-volume production.
+- Brass: Excellent thermal conductivity, durable and precise.
+Ideal for large runs.

-- Magnesium: Cost-effective and easy to machine.
-Suitable for medium to low-volume runs.
+- Magnesium: cheap and easy to work with.
+Suitable for medium-short runs.

 ➡️Usage processes